*Due to Covid-19, classes and services are available online. For more information, please call 610-435-0680 Ext. 117. Thank you and be safe.

 To learn more about the YES Program, please contact Joanny Arboleda.

 College Access Counseling

-Throughout the year, representatives from regional colleges and post-secondary schools will conduct Information Sessions at TLC.
+Throughout the year, representatives from regional colleges and post-secondary schools will conduct Information Sessions remotely.
 These information sessions are open to the public.*

 For more information on GED classes, College Access Counseling, or Tutoring, please contact Joanny Arboleda.